trien-hong/EventTracking/django_react_app/README.md

 # Django w/ ReactJS & PostgreSQL
-This version is using Django (specfially as an API using Django's REST framework) with ReactJS and PostgreSQL as the database.
+This version is using Django (specifically as an API using Django's REST framework) with ReactJS and PostgreSQL as the database.
 Nginx is serving both React and Django.
 All API request is going through Nginx and Gunicorn. <br>
 This is a single page applcation (SPA).
 A page refresh never occurs.
 Everything is rerender on a single page depending on the user's action.

 # Setting Up